Guide 3 October 2025 | Chris Roy |

 You can use online tools to swiftly determine whether your agreement contains warning signs such as excessive interest rates or unclear fees and missing affordability checks.
 You can obtain these free checks to help determine if you were mis-sold initially.
 The analysis process starts by acquiring basic vehicle information such as make and model together with details about the finance term and total payment amount.
 The findings will guide your decision about whether additional steps need to be taken.

 With customised advice from professional claims advisers, you can handle confusing agreement details and next steps.
-Seasoned advisers possess the skills to communicate effectively with lenders while knowing which documents will strengthen a claim.
+Seasoned finance claims experts possess the skills to communicate effectively with lenders while knowing which documents will strengthen a claim.
 Most advisers work with a no-win, no-fee model which allows you to assess your options without having to pay upfront fees.
 Their expertise also helps you avoid mistakes that could delay or jeopardise your claim.

-Once you have your documentation and any supporting evidence, submit a formal complaint to the lender who issued your PCP finance agreement.
+When you're happy with your paperwork and supporting evidence, you can make a complaint to the lender who sold you the PCP finance.
 You can also choose to work with a Claims Management Company (CMC) or claims specialist to help manage the process.
 Your complaint should detail the reasons you think the agreement was mis-sold and provide supporting evidence.
-You may escalate your complaint to the Financial Ombudsman Service (FOS) if the lender fails to resolve the issue within eight weeks or dismisses your complaint without just cause.
-The Financial Ombudsman Service examines financial disagreements between users to issue decisions that defend consumer rights through an unbiased assessment process.

-However, do note that the FCA has paused the lenders' reply period to complainants while pending Supreme Court's decision.
-The FCA has extended the eight-week deadline for lenders to respond to motor finance complaints involving discretionary commission arrangements (DCAs) until after December 4, 2025.
-The extension seeks to protect consumers and businesses against undesirable results arising from inconsistent approaches by the FCA as they conduct their review into commission arrangements until the Supreme Court decides on related cases.
+You may escalate your complaint to the Financial Ombudsman Service (FOS) if the lender fails to resolve the issue or dismisses your complaint without just cause.
+The FOS examines financial disagreements between users to issue decisions that defend consumer rights through an unbiased assessment process.
+However, the FCA has extended the eight-week deadline for lenders to respond to motor finance complaints [6] involving discretionary commission arrangements (DCAs) until after December 4, 2025.
+The extension seeks to protect consumers and businesses against undesirable results arising from inconsistent approaches by the FCA as they conduct their review into commission arrangements.

 Even if you’ve completed your contract or no longer own the car, you may still be eligible for compensation.
-Many consumers wrongly assume that once the contract ends, they have no recourse — but that’s simply not true under UK law.
+Many consumers wrongly assume that once the contract ends, they have no recourse, but that’s simply not true under UK law.

 PCP car finance has helped millions of people afford vehicles that might otherwise have been out of reach.
 The issues related to mis-sold car finance or bad product sales, concealed costs, and optional commission payments in car financing produced an unfavourable truth about many initially deceptive deals.